techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/my_daily_logs.md

 ## ✏️ 📄 <a id="mon29jan">Mon 29 Jan '24</a>
 ### Daily Report
 - Webserver up and running with user data.
+- VPC Peering Connection active.
+- VPC Peering Connection connected to the route tables in different VPC.

 ### Obstacles
 - Making the instance install `httpd` automatically and using the IPv4 address to display html page.